Das-Kollektiv/tdme2/README-MiniScript.md

 ## 4.5.
 Sets

-A set is value storage using a underlying hash set.
+A set is key storage using a underlying hash set.
 Keys can only exist once in a set.

 Initializing sets using set() method:
 ```